JustAlkaid/JustAlkaid.github.io/README.md

 ├── treasure_chest (pages or projects used in this website, displayed in the treasure_chest dropdown menu)
 |   └── ...
 |
-├── 404.html (404 page)
+├── generate_files.py (a python script that generates json file of all articles) ├── 404.html (404 page)
 ├── index.html (the entry page for the whole website) ├── LICENSE